 Amazing Fresh Berry Focaccia Bread with fresh raspberries, blackberries, and honey!
 This sweet and savory focaccia bread recipe is fabulous for summer picnic baskets and afternoon snacks.

 I don’t do a lot of baking in the summertime.
 But this, my friends, is the exception.

 Today I’m sharing fresh warm Italian focaccia bread in honor of our Estate d’Italia (Summer of Italy).

-Yet, this focaccia is savory-sweet with fresh berries tucked in its folds, and a generous drizzle of honey over the top.
+Yet, this Fresh Berry Focaccia Bread is savory-sweet with fresh berries tucked in its folds, and a generous drizzle of honey over the top.

 It’s kind of ridiculous how good this bread is.

 As with any focaccia bread recipe, the first step of activating the yeast is extremely important.